redsolution/django-generic-ratings/doc/usage_examples.rst

     for vote in Vote.objects.filter(user=request.user):
         print "%s -> %s" % (vote.content_object, vote.score)

-There is nothing wrong in the previous code snippet, except that it does, for each vote, a query to retrieve the voted object.
+There is nothing wrong in the above code snippet, except that it does, for each vote, a query to retrieve the voted object.
 You can avoid this using the ``filter_with_contents`` method of the *Vote* and *Score* models, e.g.::